Sonoma Developmental Center: 2012 Taser assaults

-In September of 2012, the director of Sonoma received an anonymous voicemail saying that a staff member was attacking patients with a stun gun.
+In September 2012, the director of Sonoma received an anonymous voicemail saying that a staff member was attacking patients with a stun gun.
 Archie Millora, who had worked as a psychiatric technical assistant for 14 years, was apprehended the next day with a Taser and a loaded gun in his car.
 He was placed on administrative leave but not arrested.

 A subsequent independent probe by the California Department of Public Health reveals that nurses examined and photographed patients in his care.
 They found suspicious abrasions on "the buttocks, thigh, arm and back" of 12 people.
 A forensic pathologist concluded that the marks were "strongly suggestive of electrical thermal burns," consistent with a Taser.
 All of the reported victims have extreme difficulty communicating, but when questioned, one of them uttered the words "stun" and Millora's name which the incident report identified as "Staff A."

 He was eventually fired.
 Court records show in April, Millora pleaded no contest to misdemeanor possession of a loaded firearm.
 He got probation and a $190 fine in lieu of jail time.
-But Millora was never charged with the reported stun gun assaults -- charges that if convicted, could have given him serious prison time.
+But Millora was never charged with the reported stun gun assaults—charges that if convicted, could have given him serious prison time.

 2012 sexual assault investigation

 A Center for Investigative Reporting investigation in 2012 showed that at least 12 sexual assault reports at Sonoma were not investigated and hospital-supervised rape exams were not conducted in some cases.
 In one case, the report states, male caregivers were assigned to a patient even after a complaint of abuse by staff while the patient was bathing.
 In another, a Sonoma caregiver was cleared of assault and went on to molest a second patient.
-In another, state investigators didn’t act on a patient’s complaint against a staff member.
+In another, state investigators didn't act on a patient's complaint against a staff member.
 Her pregnancy was overlooked for several months and she eventually gave birth to a child.

 In 2012, the California Department for Public Health announced they were moving to revoke the license of the Sonoma Developmental Center's Intermediate Care Facility that services 290 residents with intellectual disabilities, and decertifying it from participation in the federal Medicaid program.

 Terri Delgadillo, director of the state Department of Developmental Services, said, "We have removed the Executive Director and the Clinical Director (of the Sonoma Developmental Center) and taken disciplinary action against several employees, including job terminations."

 2013 protests

-In the wake of a California state report that confirmed all that was found in previous CIR reports in 2011, advocates for the developmentally disabled gathered in 2013 at the state Capitol to demand that Gov. Jerry Brown take action on the abuse in these facilities.
+In the wake of a California state report that confirmed all that was found in previous CIR reports in 2011, advocates for developmentally disabled people gathered in 2013 at the state Capitol to demand that Gov. Jerry Brown take action on the abuse in these facilities.